EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 COVID-19 HANDWASHING POSTER

-The North Star Farm Tour translated the UMASH handwashing poster into 19 languages, and developed instructions for a user-friendly DIY handwashing station.
+The North Star Farm Tour translated the UMASH handwashing poster into 19 languages, and developed a health and safety toolkit with posters, videos, instructions, and plans for a user-friendly DIY handwashing station.

 DIY HANDWASHING STATION MATERIALS